jmodares/UB-ANC-Planner/README.md

 This program was part of my Ph.D.
 Dissertation research in the Department of Electrical Engineering at the University at Buffalo.
 I worked in UB's Multimedia Communications and Systems Laboratory with my Ph.D. adviser, [Prof. Nicholas Mastronarde](http://www.eng.buffalo.edu/~nmastron).

-If you use this program for your work/research, please cite:
-[J. Modares, F. Ghanei, N. Mastronarde and K. Dantu, "UB-ANC Planner: Energy Efficient Coverage Path Planning with Multiple Drones"] (https://doi.org/10.1109/ICRA.2017.7989732).
+If you use this program for your work/research, please cite: [J. Modares, F. Ghanei, N. Mastronarde and K. Dantu, "UB-ANC Planner: Energy Efficient Coverage Path Planning with Multiple Drones"](https://doi.org/10.1109/ICRA.2017.7989732).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.